Direct Kernel Optimization: Efficient Design for Opto-Electronic Convolutional Neural Networks: Introduction

 \section{Introduction}

-Opto-electronic neural networks integrate optical front-ends—such as transmission masks~\cite{klotz2024minimalist}, diffractive optical elements~\cite{sitzmann2018end}, and metasurfaces~\cite{zheng_meta-optic_2022}—with electronic back-ends based on conventional neural architectures to perform vision and imaging tasks.
+Opto-electronic neural networks work by combining optical front-ends—such as transmission masks~\cite{klotz2024minimalist}, diffractive optical elements~\cite{sitzmann2018end}, and metasurfaces~\cite{zheng_meta-optic_2022} with electronic back-ends based on conventional neural architectures to perform vision and imaging tasks.
 By leveraging optics to preprocess signals before electronic inference, such systems offer the potential for low-latency~\cite{lin_all-optical_2018} and energy-efficient~\cite{klotz2024minimalist} computation.
 However, most existing approaches rely on an end-to-end training paradigm in which both the optical components and the electronic layers are optimized jointly~\cite{sitzmann2018end, zheng_meta-optic_2022, lin_all-optical_2018, wu2019phasecam3d, wei_spatially_2023}.
-In practice, this end-to-end scheme requires excessive computational resources as the optical simulators are expensive to evaluate and the search space has a much higher dimension than purely optimizing computational models~\cite{wei_spatially_2023}.
+In practice, this end-to-end (E2E) scheme requires excessive computational resources as the optical simulators are expensive to evaluate and the search space has a much higher dimension than purely optimizing computational models~\cite{wei_spatially_2023}.

 In this work, we propose an alternative strategy for designing opto-electronic \textit{convolutional} neural networks (CNNs) that alleviates the challenges of end-to-end training.
-Instead of optimizing the hybrid system jointly, we first train a conventional electronic CNN (or employ a pre-trained model) and then design the optical front-end—implemented as a metasurface array—to replicate its first convolutional layer through \textit{direct kernel optimization} (DKO).
+Instead of optimizing the hybrid system jointly, we first train a conventional electronic CNN (or employ a pre-trained model) and then design the optical front-end implemented as a metasurface array to replicate its first convolutional layer through \textit{direct kernel optimization} (DKO).
 Compared to end-to-end optimization, this two-stage approach substantially simplifies the design process: the dimension of the variables to be optimized simultaneously is greatly reduced.

 We demonstrate these advantages by designing and simulating opto-electronic CNNs for an exemplar task: monocular depth estimation.
-According to our analysis, the proposed two-stage method achieves two-fold higher accuracy than the end-to-end scheme under identical hardware and training-time constraints.
+According to our analysis, the proposed two-stage method achieves $70\%$ higher accuracy than the joint optimization of optics and computation under uniform computational resource constraints.
 Furthermore, the dimension of the parameter space and computational cost of end-to-end training are hundreds of times higher, whereas the proposed approach maintains a significantly smaller computational footprint.